• Skip to primary navigation

 • Associated neurologic problems may be evident early on, including excessive crying, difficulty swallowing and feeding, fussiness, and difficulty sleeping.

-• In some cases, the signs of brain damage may not be apparent until later.
-As a baby grows into a toddler and child, developmental delays may become more apparent, which can indicate brain damage has occurred.
+• Sometimes, the signs of brain damage may not be apparent until later.
+As a baby grows into a toddler and child, developmental delays may become more apparent, which can indicate that brain damage has occurred.

 • A child may also have symptoms like fatigue, sleeping difficulties, paralysis, or sensitivity to light.